XavierBerger/RPi-Monitor/docs/source/examples.rst

 We do configure 4 lines.
 Each line is describing a javascript line using some predefined functions: KMG, Precent and ProgressBar.
 This function are called by the browser while rendering the page.
 Some variable coming from the extracted data are also used.
-These variables are starting by the keyword 'data.'.
+These variables are starting by the keyword ``data``.
 For deeper detail about this configuration execute the command man rpimonitord.conf

-To see our modification we need to restart RPi-Monitor and refresh the statistics page into our browser.
+To see our modification we need to restart **RPi-Monitor** and refresh the statistics page into our browser.

 ::